Ministry of Magic: Percy Weasley

-In Harry Potter and the Order of the Phoenix, Percy is promoted to Junior Assistant to Minister Fudge.
+In Order of the Phoenix, Percy is promoted to Junior Assistant to Minister Fudge.
 Since this is an unusually high-ranking position for someone of Percy's age to hold, Arthur suspects that Percy's promotion was not earned but instead given to him to allow the Ministry to better manipulate the Weasleys.
 Outraged and hurt by the suggestion, Percy violently argues with Arthur, resulting in Percy's subsequent alienation from his family.
-Although Harry notes he has always liked Percy "the least of Ron's brothers", he is still shocked to hear of this.
-When Percy learns Ron is made a prefect, he sends him a letter congratulating him for following in his footsteps, and unsuccessfully urges Ron to sever ties with Harry (claiming Harry is an extreme danger to Ron's prefect status), and to pay loyalty to Umbridge and the Ministry – going so far to refer to her as a "delightful woman," much to Harry's and Ron's disgust.
-Percy later makes an appearance in Harry Potter and the Half-Blood Prince, where he has apparently seen the error of his ways and pays an awkward visit to his family with new Minister Rufus Scrimgeour during the Christmas Holidays, although it is later revealed that this was engineered by Scrimgeour to speak to Harry alone.
-He later attends Dumbledore's funeral with Ministry officials, including Dolores Umbridge.
+When Percy learns Ron is made a prefect, he sends him a letter congratulating him for following in his footsteps, and unsuccessfully urges Ron to sever ties with Harry (claiming Harry is an extreme danger to Ron's prefect status), and to pay loyalty to Umbridge and the Ministry – going so far to refer to her as a "delightful woman", much to Harry's and Ron's disgust.

-In the climax of Harry Potter and the Deathly Hallows, Percy returns to his family and manages to make up with all of them, and eventually duels new Minister for Magic and Voldemort puppet Pius Thicknesse in the Battle of Hogwarts.
+In the climax of Deathly Hallows, Percy returns to his family, manages to make up with all of them, and eventually duels new Minister for Magic and Voldemort puppet Pius Thicknesse in the Battle of Hogwarts.
 While dueling Thicknesse, Percy announces that he is resigning, the first joke he has made in many years, much to Fred's delight.
-While dueling alongside Percy, he witnesses the death of his brother, Fred Weasley, at the hands of Augustus Rookwood, and Percy clings to the corpse and shields it from further damage.
+Percy witnesses the death of his brother Fred at the hands of Augustus Rookwood, and Percy clings to the corpse and shields it from further damage.
 In the last part of the battle, he and his father work together to defeat Thicknesse.
-His final appearance is in the book's epilogue, at King's Cross Station, talking loudly about broom regulations.

 Percy is portrayed by Chris Rankin in the film series.